1601-mma2013/One_Call/README.md

 4. How is this different from the rest
 *Simple easy to use interface.
-*A customized service specifically for Malaysia.
+*A customized service specifically for Malaysian citizens.
 *Up-to-date accurate information of emergency stations in Malaysia.

 5.Goal